Using the Deployment Sequence

 |Setting Up Incident Management|

-Define the workflow for service requests placed by Service Manager users.
+Define the workflow for service requests placed by Neurons for ITSM users.
 These can include IT requests, booking conference rooms, or ordering supplies to support a particular department.

 Define the workflow for changes, from the initiation of a change request to its implementation in a production environment.